ranilb/Credit_Risk_Analysis/README.md

 <img width="713" alt="Cluster_classification" src="https://user-images.githubusercontent.com/112113327/213531911-2ef65f48-00b9-43cf-b27f-6ee3b99efaf6.png">

+THe precession is 0.01 and sensitivity is 0.57 for this oversampling technique.
+The precession and sensitivity values do not provide a justice to make good predictions.

 ### Combination Sampling
 In the three prevous sections, we discussed about both oversampling and under sampling techneques.
 Now in this section, we are going to combine both techniques and make a new combination to resample the data.
 Therefore, in this method, number of shigh-risk data rows is 68,458 and the number of low-risk data rows is 62,022 which are not equal.
 The code is shown below: